buildkite/terraform-provider-buildkite/docs/guides/upgrade-v1.md

 ### Pipeline resource `provider_settings` type change
 The `provider_settings` attribute on the pipeline resource has been completely overhauled.
-It is now a nested attribute (thanks to protocol v6) and has validation on inner attributes.
+It is now a nested attribute (thanks to protocol v6) and has validation on its inner attributes.

 Previously: